Updated April 15, 2022

 Most small businesses plan to spend more this year, and companies with growing budgets are probably also planning for a boost in profit.

-Most Small Businesses Plan to Budget in 2021
+Most Small Businesses Planned to Budget in 2021

 Businesses take different approaches to budgeting depending on their size and the economic environment they operate in.